Graph and wreath products of cellular automata: Introduction

 \section{Introduction}

-Groups generated by reversible (two-sided) cellular automata, i.e.\ subgroups of automorphism groups of ($\Z$-)full shifts, are an interesting and not very well-understood class of groups $\mathcal{G}$.
+A recent trend in symbolic dynamics is the study of automorphism groups of subshifts, both in ``simple subshifts'' of various kinds and in situations closer to a full shift \cite{Ol13,SaTo15d,Sa14d,CyKr16a,CoQuYa16,CyKr16b,DoDuMaPe16,DoDuMaPe17,CyFrKrPe18,FrScTa19,Sa18d,Sa19a,BaKaSa16,HaKrSc21}.
+One interesting question in all of the settings is which (kinds of) groups can be abstractly embedded in automorphism groups of subshifts, as a function of dynamical restrictions put on the subshift.

+The most classical, and in some sense simplest, case is that of (reversible) cellular automata: what groups can be embedded as subgroups of automorphism groups of full shifts $A^\Z$?
+The class of groups that embed is known to be quite rich, but it is not very well understood.
+The study of this family $\mathcal{G}$ began in Hedlund's 1969 paper \cite{He69} where it was shown that finite groups and the infinite dihedral group are in $\mathcal{G}$.
 It is known \cite{KiRo90} that automorphism groups of full shifts embed in each other, so $\mathcal{G}$ does not depend on the alphabet of the full shift.

-For this paper, the most relevant facts known about $\mathcal{G}$ are the following: \begin{enumerate} \item $\mathcal{G}$ is closed under countable direct sums and free products, \cite{Sa16a} \item $\mathcal{G}$ contains all graph groups, \cite{KiRo90} \item $\mathcal{G}$ contains the lamplighter group $\Z_2 \wr \Z$, \cite{Sa18a} \end{enumerate}
+For this paper, the most relevant facts known about $\mathcal{G}$ are the following: \begin{enumerate} \item $\mathcal{G}$ is closed under countable direct sums and free products, \cite{Sa18d} \item $\mathcal{G}$ contains all graph groups, \cite{KiRo90} \item $\mathcal{G}$ contains the lamplighter group $\Z_2 \wr \Z$, \cite{Sa18a} \end{enumerate}

-Some other known facts are that $\mathcal{G}$ is commensurability invariant \cite[Proposition~3.1]{KiRo90}, groups in $\mathcal{G}$ are residually finite (RF) \cite{BoLiRu88}, finitely generated (f.g.) groups in $\mathcal{G}$ have word problem in co-NP and this problem is co-NP-complete for some f.g.\ $G \in \mathcal{G}$ \cite{Sa20}, the locally finite (LF) groups in $\mathcal{G}$ are exactly the RF countable ones \cite{KiRo90}, $\mathcal{G}$ has an f.g.\ subgroup with no free subgroups which is not virtually solvable (i.e.\ the Tits alternative fails) \cite{Sa17d,Sa18a}, f.g.\ groups in $\mathcal{G}$ may have undecidable torsion problem \cite{Sa18a},\footnote{Another proof, obtained earlier, is planned for the journal version of \cite{BaKaSa16}.}, and there is an f.g.-universal f.g.\ group in $\mathcal{G}$ (an f.g.\ group which contains a copy of every f.g.\ group in $\mathcal{G}$) \cite{Sa18a}.
+For context, we list some other known facts about $\mathcal{G}$.
+It is commensurability invariant \cite[Proposition~3.1]{KiRo90}, groups in $\mathcal{G}$ are residually finite \cite{BoLiRu88}, finitely generated (f.g.) groups in $\mathcal{G}$ have word problem in co-NP and this problem is co-NP-complete for some f.g.\ $G \in \mathcal{G}$ \cite{Sa20}, the locally finite groups in $\mathcal{G}$ are exactly the residually finite countable ones \cite{KiRo90}, $\mathcal{G}$ has a f.g.\ subgroup with no free subgroups which is not virtually solvable (i.e.\ the Tits alternative fails) \cite{Sa19a,Sa18a}, f.g.\ groups in $\mathcal{G}$ may have undecidable torsion problem \cite{Sa18a}, and there is a f.g.-universal f.g.\ group in $\mathcal{G}$ (a f.g.\ group which contains a copy of every f.g.\ group in $\mathcal{G}$) \cite{Sa18a}.